ArturSousaFerreira/summernote/ESOF-docs/Report-5.md

 ##### 1. :x: Write Short Units of Code

-Although the Better Code Hub rated the Write Short Units of Code tests as a failure, in reality, by analyzing the list that contains the top 30 of units that violate this test guidelines, we confirm that most of units above 15 lines of code can't be splitted in smaller units.
-When writing new units, we can't let them grow above 15 lines of code, when they pass this size we should split, but sometimes it's impossible.
+The BC rated this point as a failure and we confirm that, in Summernote, most of units above 15 lines of code, in our opinion, can't be splitted in smaller units.
+When writing new units, we shouldn't let them grow above 15 lines of code, when they pass this size we should split them, however in some cases it's impossible.

 ##### 2. :x: Write Simple Units of Code

 We read about writing simple units of code and we agree in one thing: it's very important to get things simple.
 Is it possible to achieve?
 Our response is yes.
-Well, in this case we need to reduce complexity by extracting sub-branches to separate units of no more than 4 branchs(if, for, while, etc).
+Well, in this case we need to reduce complexity by extracting sub-branches to separate units of no more than 4 branchs (if, for, while, etc).

 Of course, we are the opinion that the overall (McCabe) complexity of a system will not decrease by refactoring a method into several new methods.
 But from a maintainability perspective, a simple unit is easier to understand, and thus modify, than a complex one and simple units ease testing.

 ##### 3. :x: Write code once

-Better Code Hub rated the Write Code Once tests as a failure and by analyzing the list that contains the top 30 of units that violate this test guidelines, we confirm that summernote code has some duplicated code.
-That's a bad methedology for bugs beacuse we need to fix in multiple places.
+BC rated the Write Code Once tests as a failure and by analyzing the list that contains the top 30 of units that violate this test guidelines, we confirm that Summernote code has some duplicated code.
+That's a bad methodology for bugs because we need to fix in multiple places.
 This is both inefficient and error-prone.
 We should avoid duplication by never copy/pasting blocks of code.

 ##### 4. :heavy_check_mark: Keep unit interfaces small